shuson/shuson.github.io/_posts/2016-12-21-minimum-unicode-charset-thing.md

 ### Unicode Time

-Unicode is simply a 16-bit code where each character takes 16 bits and therefore there are 65,536 possible characters.
-This statement is not 100% correct.
+Unicode simply assigns integers, known as code points, to characters.
+It has 1.1M seats totally, till now, only 0.11M are already assigned.

 Let's take "A" as example: